BradleyChatha/jcli/README.md

 Should `CommandLineInterface` not work to your expectations, then as mentioned the other components can be used to help you create your own solution.

 I'd like this library to also touch upon other aspects of creating a command line tool (e.g. some of the stuff [scriptlike](https://code.dlang.org/packages/scriptlike) does, which I recommend using alongside this library for certain features such as its `Path` struct), but that's all in the future.

+## Default Commands & Subcommands

+JCLI has support for both a default command, and multiple sub-commands.

+To create a default command - a command that is executed if no other sub-commands are used - make sure that when using `@Command()` that the name (the first parameter) is `null`. e.g. `@Command()` or `@Command(null, "Some description")` would both create a default command.

+For sub-commands, simply populate the name field of `@Command`, e.g. `@Command("et|execute task")` would create a subcommand that can be used as either `mytool.exe et` or `mytool.exe execute test`.

 ## Quick Start